Urethral Syndrome Abacterial Cystitis

 The diagnosis of urethral syndrome is based on the history, negative urine cultures, dynamic cystourethroscopy and urodynamic studies.
 Use of the term urethral syndrome is now controversial as there are no agreed diagnostic criteria and there is an overlap with other diagnoses - eg, interstitial cystitis.

-- Urethral syndrome is thought to affect about 1 in 4 of all adult women and it is particularly seen in young women.
+- Urethral syndrome is thought to affect about 20-30% of all adult women and it is particularly seen in young women.
 The exact incidence of urethral syndrome is unknown because of a lack of consensus in diagnosis.

-- Risk factors include grand multiparity, delivery without episiotomy and two or more abortions.
+- Risk factors include grand multiparity, delivery without episiotomy, two or more abortions, hospital delivery and pelvic organ prolapse.

 - Urethral syndrome is more common in females than in males and is more common in white women.